qasim9872/aws-transcribe/Readme.md

 -   `region` must be one of "us-east-1", "us-east-2", "us-west-2", "ap-southeast-2", "ca-central-1", "eu-west-1"
 -   `languageCode` must be one of "en-US", "en-AU", "en-GB", "fr-CA", "fr-FR", "es-US"
 -   `sampleRate` must be between 8000 and 44100 - the supported sample rate differs depending on the language code being used.
 For more information, go [here](https://docs.aws.amazon.com/transcribe/latest/dg/streaming.html)

+It may also optionally include:

+-   `showSpeakerLabel` - when `true`, [speaker identification](https://docs.aws.amazon.com/transcribe/latest/dg/diarization-streaming.html) will be enabled

 ### StreamingClient EVENTS